 The Band has a six-fold mission which emphasizes competing at highland games, training pipers and drummers, performing locally and regionally, educating young people in piping and drumming, entertaining and informing people regarding Celtic heritage, and fostering understanding of the Scottish Arts with an emphasis on piping and drumming.

-At present, the Band is registered as a non-competing band member of the Eastern United States Pipe Band Association (EUSPBA).
-The Band has risen to Grade III and is now in a time of rebuilding.
+After a year of being a non-competing band, the Band is now registered as a Grade 5 band member of the Eastern United States Pipe Band Association (EUSPBA).
 The EUSPBA, as the governing body, defines and enforces the rules of competition, ranks individual players and bands, and provides judges for the events.